TikTok Completion Rate Calculator

 Calculate Completion Rate

-Total length of your video
+Total length of your video in seconds

 What is Completion Rate?